 The CCWG reviewed input received from the ICANN Board on its proposal to establish these two panels, noted the importance of avoiding duplicative and excessively complex structures to conduct these reviews, and considered the key differences between reviews in this context compared to ICANN Reviews.
 The CCWG recommends that as part of the implementation, it should be determined whether these reviews are to be carried out by one panel or two different panels recognizing the importance of the opportunity for the community to participate, factoring in required expertise skills and commitments required.

 CCWG Recommendation #12: The CCWG recommends that two types of review are implemented.
 First, an internal review step will be part of the standard operation of the program.
 This review may take place at the end of each granting cycle or at another logical interval, such as on an annual basis.
-The purpose of this review is to ensure that the program is operating as expected in terms of processes, procedures, and usage of funds.
+The purpose of this review is to have a lean “check-in” to ensure that the program is operating as expected in terms of processes, procedures, and usage of funds.
 The review may identify areas for improvement and allow for minor adjustments in program management and operations.

 Second, a broader, strategic review may be an appropriate element of program implementation.
 This broader review could be used to examine whether the mechanism is effectively serving overall goals of the program and whether allocation of funds is having the intended impact.
 This strategic review is expected to occur less frequently and may involve an external evaluator.

 Guidance for the Implementation Phase in relation to Reviews: The CCWG recommends that as part of the implementation, it should be determined whether these reviews are to be carried out by one panel or two different panels recognizing the importance of the opportunity for the community to participate, factoring in required expertise skills and commitments required.
+The CCWG understands that the ICANN Board expects eventual processes to support all Board principles, in particular those related to "Board Due Diligence," "Preservation of Resources and Use of Existing Expertise," "Evidence-Based Processes and Procedures for Evaluation," "ICANN Monitoring and Evaluation," "Accountability," and "Transparency."

 Next Steps

-This proposed Final Report will be posted for Public Comment for a minimum duration of 40 days.
-Following the closing of the Public Comment forum, the CCWG will review the Public Comments received and update this report as needed and finalize it for submission to its Chartering Organizations.
+This Final Report will be submitted to the CCWG’s Chartering Organizations.
+As per the charter, “Following the submission of the final output, each of the Chartering Organizations shall, in accordance with their own rules and procedures, review and discuss the output and decide whether to adopt the proposals and the recommendations contained within.
+The chairs of the Chartering Organizations shall notify the chair(s) of the CCWG of the result of the deliberations as soon as feasible”.
+Once all Chartering Organizations have approved this Final Report, the Chairs of the CCWG will submit it to the ICANN Board for its consideration.

 Annex A - Background